Cheap long term rentals in Limousin France

 The Limousin is a quiet, but beautiful part of rural France.
 Nobody is ever going to claim that it is the most exciting place to live in France, but that is the whole point.
 You would want to come to the Limousin to enjoy a simpler, less-stressful life.
 If you enjoy nature and the simpler pleasures in life, then this part of France is ideal.
 There is some fabulous walking country and the Limousin is reputed to have among the best air quality in France.

-limousin france mapThe Limousin is also one of the cheaper places to buy property in France, with median prices averaging around €120,000 - €140,000 (house prices in Creuse average around €600m2 compared to over €4,000m2 in Provence and Cote d'Azur).
+limousin france mapThe Limousin is also one of the cheaper places to buy property in France, with median prices averaging around €120,000 - €140,000.
+In parts of the Creuse department, median house prices in the Creuse are just €789 per m2 compared to the national average of over €3,000 per m2.
 There are plenty of houses available for renovation projects and local builders in the area have for centuries been regarded as some of the best masons in France.

 In 2016, the Limousin region was merged with the Aquitaine and Poitou-Charentes regions to become the new French administrative region of Nouvelle-Aquitaine, covering the whole of South-West France.
 Although it has ceased to be an administrative region, the Limousin continues to be widely used as a term to describe this part of France and the Tourism sector still uses it as a brand to market the area.